ayodutta/Spotify_Database_SQL/README.md

 This project involves creating a normalized SQL database derived from a dataset of Spotify songs.
-The original dataset was obtained from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data
+The original dataset was obtained from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data This dataset contains a comprehensive list of the most famous songs of 2023 as listed on Spotify.
+It provides insights into each song's attributes, popularity, and presence on various music platforms.

-The purpose of this project is to demonstrate data normalization and SQL database creation skills, transforming a flat CSV file into a structured and normalized SQL database.
+The purpose of this project is to demonstrate data normalization and SQL database creation skills, transforming a flat CSV file into a structured and normalized SQL database, in order to answer important business questions

 The Entity-Relationship Diagram (ERD) below visually represents the structure and interconnections of the various tables within the database.
 This diagram illustrates how data is organized and related across different aspects of the Spotify hits.